 Nothing in this measure shall prevent a CCP from applying additional or more stringent measures to prevent tampering of ALCs on board vessels flying its flag.

-Use and Release of VMS Data
+Use and Release of VMS position reports

-All requests for access to VMS data must be made to the Secretariat by a VMS Point of Contact by electronic means using the appropriate template at least 5 working days in advance of the intended use, except for the purposes of paragraph 22 c), and in accordance with the procedures set out in paragraphs 23 to 19.
+All requests for access to VMS position reports must be made to the Secretariat by a VMS Point of Contact by electronic means using the appropriate template at least 5 working days in advance of the intended use, except for the purposes of paragraph 22 c), and in accordance with the procedures set out in paragraphs 23 to 28.

-Upon request of a CCP, the Secretariat shall only provide VMS data without the permission of the Flag CCP for the exclusive purposes of:
+Upon request of a CCP, the Secretariat shall only provide VMS position reports without the permission of the Flag CCP for the exclusive purposes of:

-planning for active surveillance operations and/or inspections at sea within 72 hours of the expected start of the operations;
+planning for active surveillance operations and/or boarding and inspection at sea within 72 hours of the expected start of the operations in the Agreement Area;

-active surveillance operations and/or inspections at sea;
+active surveillance operations and/or boarding and inspection at sea in the Agreement Area;

 supporting search and rescue activities undertaken by a competent Maritime Rescue Coordination Centre (MRCC) subject to the terms of an Arrangement between the Secretariat and the competent MRCC.
+Such Arrangement shall be reported to the Meeting of the Parties.

 For the purpose of implementing paragraph 22 a) and b):

-Inspections at sea shall be undertaken in accordance with CMM 2019/14 (High Seas Boarding and Inspection Procedures), including its paragraph 7;
+Boarding and inspection at sea shall be undertaken in accordance with CMM 2021/14 (High Seas Boarding and Inspection Procedures), including its paragraph 7;

-each CCP shall only make available VMS data relevant to the planned or active surveillance operations and/or inspections at sea to the requesting CCP’s inspectors and any other government officials for whom it is deemed necessary to access the data;
+each CCP shall only make available VMS position reports relevant to the planned or active surveillance operations and/or boarding and inspection at sea in the Agreement Area to the requesting CCP’s inspectors and any other government officials for whom it is deemed necessary to access the reports;

-CCPs shall ensure that such inspectors and government officials keep the data confidential and only use the data for the purposes described in paragraph 22 a) and b);
+CCPs shall ensure that such inspectors and government officials keep the VMS position reports confidential and only use the reports for the purposes described in paragraph 22 a) and b);

-CCPs shall be allowed to retain VMS data provided by the Secretariat for the purposes described in paragraph 22 a) and b) until 72 hours after the time that the active operation has concluded.
-Except in the circumstances outlined in paragraph 23 f), CCPs shall submit a written confirmation to the Secretariat of the deletion of the VMS data immediately after the 72 hours’ period;
+CCPs shall be allowed to retain VMS position reports provided by the Secretariat for the purposes described in paragraph 22 a) and b) until 72 hours after the time that the active operation has concluded.
+Except in the circumstances outlined in paragraph 23 e), CCPs shall submit a written confirmation to the Secretariat of the deletion of the VMS position reports immediately after the 72 hours’ period;

-CCPs’ inspectors and government officials authorities shall be allowed to retain VMS data provided by the Secretariat for the purposes described in paragraph 22 a) and b) for longer than the periods specified in paragraph 23 e) only if it is part of an investigation, judicial or administrative proceeding of an alleged violation of the provisions of the Agreement, any CMMs or decisions adopted by the Meeting of the Parties, or domestic laws and regulations.
-CCPs shall inform the Secretariat of the purposes and expected timing of the additional period of data retention before the expiration of the initial period and the Secretariat shall promptly notify the concerned Flag CCP of the additional period.
+CCPs’ inspectors and government officials authorities shall be allowed to retain VMS position reports provided by the Secretariat for the purposes described in paragraph 22 a) and b) for longer than the periods specified in paragraph 23 d) only if it is part of an investigation, judicial or administrative proceeding of an alleged violation of the provisions of the Agreement, any CMMs or decisions adopted by the Meeting of the Parties.
+CCPs shall inform the Secretariat of the purposes and expected timing of the additional period of retention before the expiration of the initial period and the Secretariat shall promptly notify the concerned Flag CCP of the additional period.
+CCPs shall submit a written confirmation to the Secretariat of the deletion of the VMS position reports as soon as the purposes have been achieved or immediately after the additional period of retention has expired, whichever is earlier.